alex6H/Connexion_to_system/README.md

-# Connexion_to_system
+# Transformation of log files into KPIsv

-This is a scripte who give some KPI of users connexion to a system
+This is a script who give some KPI of users connexion from log files